AzureOrange404/DangerousWiki/docs/template.md

 ---
 layout: default
-title: New Page
+title: This is a title
-description: This is just a new page
+description: This is just a new description
 light_mode: false
 ---

-# Welcome to here

-and bye again.
+# This is a header

+## This is a second header

+This is some text.

+Au'revoir.